Schinzel/wise-crowd-data-generator/TASK.md

 a row of data.
 The class that holds the rows is called MarketTrendCollection.

 ### Task Summary (to be completed by AI)
+- **Changes Made**: Implemented MarketTrend and MarketTrendCollection classes to represent and manage market trend data.

+- **Files Created**:
+  - `/src/main/kotlin/com/wisecrowd/data_generator/market_trend/MarketTrend.kt`
+  - `/src/main/kotlin/com/wisecrowd/data_generator/market_trend/MarketTrendCollection.kt`
+  - `/src/test/kotlin/com/wisecrowd/data_generator/market_trend/MarketTrendTest.kt`
+  - `/src/test/kotlin/com/wisecrowd/data_generator/market_trend/MarketTrendCollectionTest.kt`

+- **Implementation Details**:
+  - **MarketTrend class**:
+    - Implemented as a data class to represent a single market trend with startDate, endDate, trendType, strength, and description
+    - Added validation in the init block to ensure end date is not before start date, strength is within a reasonable range, and trend type is not empty

+  - **MarketTrendCollection class**:
+    - Implemented methods to add, retrieve, and filter market trends
+    - Created methods to filter trends by date (getTrendsOnDate) and date range (getTrendsInRange)
+    - Added a companion object with a static createDefaultCollection() method that creates the predefined Swedish/Nordic market trends from 1990-2025 as specified in the design document

+- **Testing**:
+  - Created comprehensive tests for both classes
+  - Tested validation rules for MarketTrend
+  - Tested collection operations and filtering capabilities for MarketTrendCollection
+  - Verified that the default collection contains the expected number of trends and that specific historical events are correctly represented

+- **Verification**: Successfully built and tested the implementation, with all tests passing.

+- **Future Considerations**: The MarketTrendCollection will be used by the Price Series Generator to create historical price data for assets based on market trends.

 ## Task 3 - Asset class data
 Generate a class that holds the asset class data.
 Create the class AssetClass that holds